while-true-do/ansible-playbook-example/README.md

 192.168.0.203
 ```

-### Call the playbook with you inventory file
+### Call the playbook with your inventory file

 ```
 ansible-playbook -i inventory/servers
 ```

-If you are in the need of sudo add "-K" or for a password auth add "-k" like:
+The below parameters can be used:
+- sudo password = "-K"
+- login password = "-k"

 ```
 ansible-playbook -k -K -i inventory/servers